 This thesis is written to finish my Bachelor of Science at the Amsterdam University of Applied Sciences.
 It is meant as proof, to demonstrate the work I have done during my internship period and to show my abilities as a professional in my field.

-There are many people I would like to thank for helping me along the way, my friends, family and the professors that have taught me.
+There are many people I would like to thank for helping me along the way, my friends, family and the lecturers that have taught me.
 I have learned many lessons during this period of my life, some were of an academic nature and some were life lessons, these lessons have helped shape me into the person I am today.

-Specifically I would like to thank the following people; Wally de Munk for helping and guiding me throughout my bachelor.
+Specifically, I would like to thank the following people; Wally de Munk for helping and guiding me throughout my bachelor.
 Alexander Bonnee for helping me with my internship and providing great advice and feedback for this thesis.
 Stefan Leijnen, Riemer van Rozen and Anders Bouwer for working on the LIVE Game Design project with me, helping me with my internship and helping me find this opportunity in the first place.

 I would also like to thank Paul Brinkkemper and my co-workers at Firebrush Studios.
 It has been a fun and informative semester, and I wish them all the best.